 5. Information that you can leave off your resume

 Cluttering your resume with unnecessary information will make it harder for employers to review your background.
 Your resume should immediately highlight the skills and key relevant information to the job that you would like to fill.
 Consider putting up a separate list if you wish to include names and contact information of your former supervisors.

 6.Using relevant keywords to optimise your resume for each job

 Resume keywords are essential to help get your resume recognised.
 Skills, abilities, credentials and qualities are some of the components that you can explore to include words in your resume.
 Look upon the job postings with similar positions to match the skills and interest with your resume.
 The company’s website or LinkedIn page can be your alternative source to search for potential keywords as well.

+Unless you have exceptional design skills it is not easy to create a resume, and it can be time consuming.
+With a resume maker, all you have to do is pick a resume template and utilise the easy-to-use tools to customise the layout that fits the job.
 Follow us for more daily career insights and new hirings to land your dream job.
 Head over to Jobstore.com and unveil your next job opportunity.

 You Jing is a content writer who writes career and lifestyle contents to inspire job seekers and employers alike on their journey to work-life balance, empowerment and transformation in their career path.